RUles and Regulations

 Screening copies that have been provided by digital data transfer DOK Leipzig agrees on eliminating these files two weeks after the festival latest.

-All documentary and animated films selected for the Official Selection and for selected special programmes will be included automatically and free of charge to the DOK Film Market and entered in the separate DOK Film Market catalogue.
+All documentary and animated films selected for the Official Selection and for selected special programmes will be included automatically and free of charge to the DOK Film Market.
+All documentaries and animated documentaries will be displayed in the separate DOK Film Market catalogue.

-With its DOK Film Market video library, DOK Leipzig offers a platform for the distribution and promotion of all productions of this year’s Festival programme as well as for approximately 150 additional documentary films selected out of all entries.
-The DOK Film Market video library is accessible for international TV buyers and commissioning editors, festival programmers, distributors and sales agents during the festival online via their personal devices and at screening booths in the festival centre.
+With its DOK Film Market video library, DOK Leipzig offers a platform for the distribution and promotion of all productions of this year’s Festival programme as well as for approximately 120 additional documentary films selected out of all entries.
+The DOK Film Market video library is accessible for international TV buyers and commissioning editors, festival programmers & curators, distributors and sales agents, cinema operators and cultural institutes during the festival online via their personal devices and at screening booths in the festival centre.
 The video library remains accessible online for 6 months after the festival.

 When making an entry to the Festival and to the DOK Film Market, an HD video file (to be transmitted via FTP to DOK Leipzig) with the film’s final version will be required in English (English subtitles if the spoken language is other than English).